 When it comes to choosing a musical toy instrument for toddlers or young kids, the options are endless!
 Science has long proven a connection between learning music and enhancing concentration as well as academic outcomes.
 Consider the following to narrow your selection and find the perfect musical toy for your child!

-A toy that’s too difficult could leave your child frustrated and defeated.
-A toy that’s too easy, could sit on the shelf collecting dust.
+A toy that is too challenging can leave your child feeling frustrated and frustrated.
+If a toy is too simple, it can end up on the shelf , collecting dust.

-When choosing a musical toy for my toddler, personally, I look for something that is size appropriate – so her tiny hands can use it effectively, even if it’s not exactly as the musical instrument was intended to be played.
+When picking a musical plaything for my child, personally I’m looking for something that’s appropriate for her size to ensure that her small hands can effectively use it even if it’s exactly the way the instrument was originally designed to be used.